earljonesjunior/oakst/content/notes/styling-hugo-with-bulma.md

 }
 ```

 Take note the order of the steps from the above example.
-You first define your variables, THEN you import
+You first define your variables, then you import
-Bulma, THEN you use the Bulma mixins.
+Bulma, then you can use the Bulma mixins.
+I use the `@include mobile` mixin to hide the mobile navigation
+menu when the page is viewed on wider viewports.

 Bulma was designed in such a way where it's possible (and recommended) to import only the styles that you
 need to decrease page load times and save some bandwidth.
 Check out how that's done in the [documentation](https://bulma.io/documentation/customize/with-node-sass/#6-add-your-own-bulma-styles).